 The meeting offered the opportunity to showcase numerous education initiatives that are being carried out and developed in the different learning environments of SEK International Schools and Camilo José Cela University, bringing together 450 people at the UCJC campus and in the classrooms of SEK-El Castillo.

-At an event marking the 125th anniversary of the SEK Education Group, over 80 teachers actively took part in the 37 projects showcased at the event.
+The event coincided with the 125th anniversary of the SEK Education Group and more than 80 teachers and lecturers actively participated in the 37 works that were presented.